AzureCosmosDB/iot-solution-accelerator/Quickstart.md

     ![The imported notebooks are displayed.](media/databricks-notebooks.png 'Imported notebooks')

-6. Open the **Shared-Configuration** notebook located in the `Includes` sub-folder and provide values for your Machine Learning service workspace.
-You can find these values within the Overview blade of your Machine Learning service workspace that is located in your lab resource group.
+6. Open the **Shared-Configuration** notebook located in the `Includes` sub-folder and provide values for your Machine Learning workspace.
+You can find these values within the Overview blade of your Machine Learning workspace that is located in your lab resource group.

     The values highlighted in the screenshot below are for the following variables in the notebooks: